-Patron Email Alert System: When patrons enroll in any CYS program, email notifications will be sent out via CYMS to email addresses provided and on file.
+Patron Email Alert System: When patrons enroll in any CYS program, email and text notifications will be sent out via CYMS to email addresses provided and on file.
 Please update regularly.

 Inclement Weather: CYS joins this command in stressing safety.
-Please keep children home whenever possible to reduce their risk during hazardous road conditions.
-To assist in compensation during these days, CYS will grant discount credit points for patrons that voluntarily keep their child home.
-These credits, combined with other parent participation credits you may have or earn, will gain you a 10% childcare discount for one month.
+Please keep children home whenever possible to reduce their risk during hazardous weather and road conditions.
+To assist in compensation during these days, CYS may grant discount credit points for patrons that voluntarily keep their child home when requested.
+These credits, combined with other parent participation credits, may gain you a 10% childcare discount for one month.
 Each facility has forms and requirements necessary at the front desk to explain these policies.
 The current Fort Belvoir CYS Weather Policy (Appendix A) and the Rivanna Station CYS Weather Policy (Appendix B) will be provided at registration and emailed to patrons as it is updated.
-Facilities/Programs located on Fort Belvoir, adhere to installation closures/Office of Personnel Management guidance for inclement weather closures.